Last Updated -

 1. Store-led retail at national scale

-Walmart Connect monetizes shopper attention online and in stores through retail media.
-In Q3 FY26, Walmart’s global advertising business grew 53% (including VIZIO), and Walmart Connect in the U.S. rose 33%.
+• In Q3 FY26, Walmart’s global advertising business grew 53%, including VIZIO, while Walmart Connect in the U.S. grew 33%.

 Market position